William Howard Taft: Early life and education

 William Howard Taft was born September 15, 1857, in Cincinnati, Ohio, to Alphonso Taft and Louise Torrey.
-The Taft family was not wealthy, living in a modest home in the suburb of Mount Auburn.
+The Taft family lived in the suburb of Mount Auburn.
 Alphonso served as a judge and an ambassador, and was U.S. Secretary of War and Attorney General under President Ulysses S. Grant.

 William Taft was not seen as brilliant as a child, but was a hard worker; his demanding parents pushed him and his four brothers toward success, tolerating nothing less.
 He attended Woodward High School in Cincinnati.
 At Yale College, which he entered in 1874, the heavyset, jovial Taft was popular and an intramural heavyweight wrestling champion.
 One classmate said he succeeded through hard work rather than by being the smartest, and had integrity.
 He was elected a member of Skull and Bones, the Yale secret society co-founded by his father, one of three future presidents (with George H. W. Bush and George W. Bush) to be a member.
 In 1878, Taft graduated second in his class of 121.
 He attended Cincinnati Law School, and graduated with a Bachelor of Laws in 1880.
 While in law school, he worked on The Cincinnati Commercial newspaper, edited by Murat Halstead.
 Taft was assigned to cover the local courts, and also spent time reading law in his father's office; both activities gave him practical knowledge of the law that was not taught in class.
 Shortly before graduating from law school, Taft went to Columbus to take the bar examination and easily passed.